Process to Guide ASA’s Determination of Whether to

 Article XI of the bylaws empowers the ASA Board to act in a way it believes is in the best interests of the association.
 The bylaws do not require the ASA Board to poll members about decisions the board makes but members are welcome to communicate any opinions to the board.

-The board’s questions from 2017 about when the ASA should make a public position, as supplemented below, should be used in evaluating whether the ASA should respond to requests to take a position:
+The following questions should be used in evaluating whether the ASA should respond to requests to take a position: At minimum, question 1 along with at least one other question should be satisfied in the affirmative.

 -

-- Does the issue have impact on the statistics profession or on the ASA itself?
+Does the issue have an impact on the statistics and data science profession or on the ASA itself?

-- Does this issue have impact on the quality or integrity of science, including statistics, or on the ability to inform public policy?
+Does this issue have an impact on the quality or integrity of science–including statistics--the trust thereof, or on the ability to inform public policy?

-- Is there an opportunity to educate about statistics, or is there a statistical perspective on this issue that we should speak to?
+Is there an opportunity to educate about statistics and data science, or is there a statistical perspective on this issue that we should speak to?

-- In our judgment, would our members expect us to be involved in the issue?
+Would ASA members expect the ASA to be involved in the issue?

-- Does the issue involve an unambiguous violation of accepted norms of practice in statistical science or the ethical principles of the profession?
+Does the issue involve a serious violation of accepted norms of practice in statistical science or the ethical principles of the profession?

-- Does the issue relate to possible infringement on scientific freedom or human/civil rights?
-(Generally, this would be accompanied by a “yes” to one of the six previous questions.)
+Does the issue relate to possible infringement on scientific freedom or human/civil rights?

 PROCESS